 Taking frequent breaks is important to staying focused too (I like to set a timer and work for about an hour, then take a 10 minute break).

 As a business owner and a VA, you need to know what you’ll tolerate and what you won’t.
 This can be the type of people you work with, the days you work, or tasks you do.
 These boundaries can be laid out in a contract, but sometimes you’ll need to speak up for yourself, or fire a client, or say no.

 Your clients need to hear what you’re working on or what you’ve finished or when you’re going on vacation.
 Make sure you keep them in the loop with what’s going on so they don’t wonder or worse yet, worry.

 This also means saying something if you’re struggling with a project or if you have a personal problem that could affect your work.
 Don’t leave your client hanging and wondering if you’re okay.
 It’s your responsibility to let them know what’s going on.
-(It breaks my heart to hear clients talk about VA’s who have stopped communicating all together and quit without saying a word.)

 8. Not Afraid to Ask Questions